DanielAraldi/react-native-blur-view/README.md

 ---

-Made with [create-react-native-library](https://github.com/callstack/react-native-builder-bob) and using the [BlurView](https://github.com/Dimezis/BlurView) library of the [Dimezis](https://github.com/Dimezis) ❤️
+Made with [create-react-native-library](https://github.com/callstack/react-native-builder-bob) and using the [BlurView](https://github.com/Dimezis/BlurView) library of the [Dimezis](https://github.com/Dimezis) on Android ❤️